 5. Am I subject to the Code if I practice public accounting or work in business and industry?
 Yes.
 All AICPA members regardless of whether they practice public accounting or are in business and industry are subject to the AICPA’s Code of Professional Conduct.
 The bylaws of most state societies include similar powers by incorporating the Joint Ethics Enforcement Programs (JEEP) agreements.
 Accordingly, members of many state societies are also subject to the provisions of the Code.

 6. Can I discuss the content of the CPA exam I recently sat for?
-According to Interpretation 501-6 of the Code, a member cannot solicit or knowingly disclose the CPA examination questions and/or answers without written authorization from the AICPA.
+According to the "Solicitation or Disclosure of CPA Examination Questions and Answer" interpretation (ET sec.
+1.400.020) of the Code, a member cannot solicit or knowingly disclose the CPA examination questions and/or answers without written authorization from the AICPA.

 7. Am I required to file a timely tax return?
-According to Interpretation 501-7 of the Code, members who fail to file their personal tax returns, those of their firm, or remit their payroll or other taxes collected on behalf of others on a timely basis, including extensions, may be considered to have committed an act discreditable under Rule 501.
+According to the "Failure to File a Tax Return or Pay a Tax Liability" interpretation (ET sec.
+1.400.030) of the Code, members who fail to file their personal tax returns, those of their firm, or remit their payroll or other taxes collected on behalf of others on a timely basis, including extensions, may be considered to have committed an act discreditable to the profession.

 8. What provides the AICPA the power to enforce the Code of Professional Conduct?
 Enforceability of the Code is contained in the AICPA Bylaws sections 360 and 700.